Countly/countly-server/README.md

 ## 🧩 API, extensibility and plugins

-Countly has a [well defined API](https://api.count.ly), that reads and writes data from/to the Countly backend.
+Countly has a [well-defined API](https://api.count.ly), that reads and writes data from/to the Countly backend.
 Countly dashboard is built using the read API, so it's possible to fetch any information you see on the dashboard using the API.

 Countly is extensible using the plugin architecture.
 If you would like to modify any exiting feature by extending it or changing it, or if you would like to add completely new capabilities to Countly you can modify existing plugins or create new ones.
 We suggest [you read this document](https://support.count.ly/hc/en-us/articles/360036862392-Introduction) if you would like to start with plugin development.